Teaching at TU Wien - Imparting Competence

 Start of studies at the TU Wien

-If you would like to study at the TU Wien in the winter semester 2019/2020, you will need comprehensive information about the planned admission procedures and deadlines: https://studienbeginn.tuwien.ac.at
+If you would like to study at the TU Wien in the winter semester 2019/2020, you will need comprehensive information about the planned admission procedures and deadlines: https://studienbeginn.tuwien.ac.at, opens an external URL in a new window

 Starting in the winter semester 2019/20, there will be either admission or selection procedures (limited places) or a study preparation and reflection phase (VoR phase) for self-orientation (non-limiting) for all Bachlor courses at the TU Wien.
-Details can be found here
+Details can be found here, opens an external URL in a new window

 TU Wien MINT-Map gives an overview on support and information possibilities for prospective students.